Harshit6057/Disease-and-Fracture-Detection-/README.md

 ## 📥 Dataset

-Chest X-ray datasets for training and evaluation are sourced from Kaggle.
+Chest X-ray and MURA dataset for training and evaluation are sourced from Kaggle.

 ## 🧪 Testing